Execution Eats Insight.

 You're not here to be perfect - you're here to progress.

-That means stumbling through your first reps.
+That means fumbling the first reps.

 You want to feel alive again?